 - 8.2.1 In order to review and evaluate the effectiveness of this TP, the travel patterns of both pupils and staff need to be regularly established and monitored.
 As part of the strategy and action plan of this TP, this will be achieved by undertaking annual parent/pupil and staff surveys.
 The questionnaires can be modified appropriately in light of experience from previous years' surveys.
 This will ascertain details of site-specific circumstances, behaviours, existing and preferred travel patterns.
 The surveys can also enhance support for the TP and increase awareness of sustainable travel issues. - 8.2.2 The first monitoring survey will be undertaken 6 months after first site occupation, with annual surveys commencing 12 months after site occupation.
 The survey will ascertain details of school-specific circumstances, behaviours, existing and preferred travel patterns.
-The survey can also enhance the support of pupils, parents and staff for the TP and increase their awareness of sustainable travel issues. - 8.2.3 In addition to the post-occupation monitoring surveys, a travel questionnaire is to be arranged approximately 3 months prior to site occupation, in order to understand how staff and pupils expect to travel to the school, and therefore to allow suitable changes to this Travel Plan and information to be provided upon staff/pupil enrolment. - 8.2.4 As a minimum, the travel survey questionnaire should look to establish the mode of transport usually used for travelling to/from the school.
+The survey can also enhance the support of pupils, parents and staff for the TP and increase their awareness of sustainable travel issues. - 8.2.3 In addition to the post-occupation monitoring surveys, a travel questionnaire is to be arranged approximately 3 months prior to site occupation, in order to understand how staff and pupils expect to travel to the school, and therefore to allow suitable changes to this Travel Plan and information to be provided upon staff/pupil enrolment.
+The questionnaire will be distributed online and will ascertain details of site-specific circumstances, behaviours, existing and preferred travel patterns for staff and pupils/parents, including prospective pupils. - 8.2.4 As a minimum, the travel survey questionnaire should look to establish the mode of transport usually used for travelling to/from the school.
 As the survey can be used to justify alterations to the Travel Plan target, it is essential that the reasoning behind mode choice (particularly those travelling by car) is established.
 This can be done by a series of questions which assess why pupils and staff are using their chosen mode and may outline likely barriers in achieving modal shift.
-There are a number of things that the travel surveys can establish, such as: - Usual mode of travel, with differentiation between those who travel by car and those who travel as a car sharer; - Alternative modes of travel; - Reasons for current mode choice; - Distance travelled; - Number of times per week (on average) staff travel to/from the school; - Receptiveness to a modal switch towards sustainable travel; - Receptiveness to Travel Plan measures; - Awareness of Travel Plan, initiatives, measures and travel options; - General opinions and views on site travel issues; and - Any special travel circumstances (e.g. mobility issues). - 8.2.5 The initial travel surveys undertaken 3 months prior to site occupation and 6 months after should be in a format compliant with TRICS, a comprehensive standard for travel surveys that provides results within a database.
+There are a number of things that the travel surveys can establish, such as: - Usual mode of travel, with differentiation between those who travel by car and those who travel as a car sharer; - Alternative modes of travel; - Reasons for current mode choice; - Distance travelled; - Number of times per week (on average) staff travel to/from the school;

-- 8.2.6 The surveys should ascertain detailed data regarding modes of travel, distance travelled, reasons for travel mode and suggestions for measures that would encourage sustainable travel.
+- Receptiveness to a modal switch towards sustainable travel; - Receptiveness to Travel Plan measures; - Awareness of Travel Plan, initiatives, measures and travel options; - General opinions and views on site travel issues; and - Any special travel circumstances (e.g. mobility issues). - 8.2.5 The initial travel surveys undertaken 3 months prior to site occupation and 6 months after should be in a format compliant with iTrace (and also TRICS) a comprehensive standard for travel surveys that provides results within a database. - 8.2.6 The surveys should ascertain detailed data regarding modes of travel, distance travelled, reasons for travel mode and suggestions for measures that would encourage sustainable travel.
 A key question to be added to the survey in subsequent years could be a question asking if a person's mode of travel has changed over the last year.
 This will provide an explicit expression of any modal shift. - 8.2.7 It is recommended that a short covering letter/email is provided with a Travel Survey questionnaire to explain the purpose and aims of the survey.
 To encourage rapid responses an appropriate prize could be offered if responses are received by a stipulated date.